-4 Model Comparison
+190 4 Model Comparison

 Two types of measurements were used to compare selected iSnobal outputs with reference values: discrete in-situ time-series measurements and spatially distributed snapshots at a single point in time.
 The in-situ observations were the quality-controlled end-of-day values for snow depth measurements from the three SNOTEL stations.
 This assessment against the SNOTEL data used a spatial maximum and minimum of a 2x2 grid surrounding the point location of the sites (Figure 3).
-This approach was based on visual inspections of the locations.
+This approach was based on on ASO flight days was also included in the time-series comparison and used the same 2x2 grid surrounding the SNOTEL sites (Figure 3).

+195 visual inspections of the locations.
 Each site showed an offset to the center of the model output cell, and a spatial grid was deemed more appropriate to account for the physiographic variability surrounding their location.
-For the years with available Airborne Snow Observatory (ASO, Painter, et al., 2016) spatial observations (2018 to 2020), simulated snow depths were compared to the
+For the years with available ASO spatial observations (2018 to 2020), simulated snow depths were compared to the ASO lidar snow depths.
+The range of snow depth values